Hierarchical incompleteness results for arithmetically definable extensions of fragments of arithmetic: Preliminary principles

 \section{Preliminary principles}

-This section collects a number of hierarchically formulated principles that are useful to prove hierarchical incompleteness results of the kind given in Theorem~\ref{theorem:1}.
-None of the principles should come as a surprise, and with the possible exception of Fact \ref{fact:OHGL}, they can all be found scattered across the literature.
+This section presents a number of suitably formulated principles that are useful in proving hierarchical incompleteness results of the kind given in Theorem~\ref{theorem:1}.
+The basic versions of these principles can be found scattered across the literature, and none of them should be too surprising to the reader familiar with, e.g., \citet{hajek_pudlak1993}, \citet{kaye1991}, \citet{lindstrom2003}, and \citet{smorynski1985}.

-The first thing to make sure when attempting to generalise to hierarchies is that the ordinary, non-hierarchical statement fits nicely into the hierarchical one.
-The first fact, consisting of three observations (see, e.g.\ Beklemishev \cite[Lemma 2.9]{beklemishev2005}, H\'{a}jek \cite[Lemma 2.2]{hajek1977}, Smory\'{n}ski \cite[Lemma 0.3]{smorynski1977b}), suggest what the basis should be.
+The essence of the generalisations presented in this paper is that r.e.\ theories are replaced by $\Sigma_{n+1}$-definable ones, and that the base theory is pushed down as far as it will go below $\pa$.
+On some occasions the theories have to satisfy additional constraints such as $\Sigma_n$-soundness or $\Pi_n$-completeness for the generalisation to go through, and whenever this is the case that will be pointed out explicitly.